supremeimposter/My-Vault/DatabaseManagementSystem/File-Organization-and-Indexing/Indexing.md

 > - Block Pointer $\equiv$ Node pointer $\equiv$ Tree pointer ${} \equiv {}$ Child pointer
 > - Record Pointer is just record pointer

+> [!tip]
+> Duplication of keys is NOT discussed in the standard books.
+> B and B+ trees are discussed in the data structure point of view.